This tutorial covers:

 In production, you would not want to trigger a pipeline at such a very short interval.
 You can modify the content of the ./schedule_pipeline.js

 file and make adjustments to fit your workflow.
-Running this database cleanup workflow every night might be a good idea.
+You may want to run this database cleanup workflow every night.

 Conclusion

 Scheduled pipelines can trigger your builds at a specific interval.
-Let automation handle continuous integration, deployment, and automated actions for your application.
-Use the time you save to focus on implementing more features, writing more tests, and fixing bugs faster.
+When you let automation handle continuous integration, deployment, and automated actions you gain time to focus on implementing more features, writing more tests, and fixing bugs faster.
 Your team will love it!

 For additional information about scheduled pipelines on CircleCI, refer to the official documentation.